Regional Action Plan for disaster risk reduction

 Climate change, driven by factory farming:

 Our planet is witnessing a surge in the frequency and intensity of disasters, with climate change being a significant catalyst.
 Alarmingly, the factory farming industry stands as a dominant force accelerating this change.
-By producing vast amounts of greenhouse gases, factory farms magnify risks, imperiling animals, decimating habitats, and jeopardizing communities.
+In addition to the animal suffering they create, they produce vast amounts of greenhouse gases.
+Factory farms magnify risks, endangering animals, destroying habitats, and jeopardizing communities.

 Unsustainable animal feed trade:

 A staggering 80% of all global land-use shifts can be attributed to agriculture.
-Delve deeper, and you'll find that nearly the same percentage of this land caters to livestock - fueling them with expansive crops designed for animal feed.
-As factory farms proliferate, they intensify this strain, potentially demanding even more sprawling expanses of land for feed crops by the close of this decade.
+Dive deeper, and you'll find that most of this encroachment is being used to grow expansive crops designed for animal feed.
+As factory farms multiply, they intensify this strain on natural resources demanding even more land for feed crops.

 Our work